Appalachian State Mountaineers Logo

 Appalachian State Mountaineers LogoAppalachian State Mountaineers Logo PNG

-The letter A, often used as an emblem for athletic communities, has become a staple of the Appalachian State University athletic department’s identity.
-Forming the Appalachian State Mountaineers logo, it symbolizes belonging to the region, paying tribute to the first visualization.
+The letter A, often used as an emblem for sports communities, has become the main element of the identity of the Appalachian State University’s sports department.
+The logo of Appalachian State Mountaineers forms the shape of the region, paying tribute to the first visualization.

 Appalachian State Mountaineers: Brand overview